What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 By having fun making it together as a family,

-The origin of Hina Arare comes from the idea that it is something to take outside together with the Hina dolls and enjoy while feeling the spring breeze.
+The origin of Hina Arare comes from the idea that it is something to take outside with the Hina dolls and enjoy while feeling the spring breeze.

 In the Kanto region, sweet sugar-coated rice snacks are common.